HOW DO YOU TAN?

 Indoor tanning lotions help you tan quicker and more deeply while keeping your skin moisturised and smooth.
 Please ask staff for advice on which lotion would best suit you for the results you're looking to achieve.

-Using sunbeds before your holiday can help prepare your skin and help prevent prickly heat and sunburn - letting you enjoy more sunshine, safely!
+DID YOU KNOW?
+Using sunbeds before your holiday can help prepare your skin and help prevent prickly heat and sunburn - letting you enjoy more sunshine.
+That's why our busiest season is March - August!